neptune-greentech/neptune/README.md

 }
 ```

-> *Please refere to the [Customizer Objects](https://developer.wordpress.org/themes/customize-api/customizer-objects/) section of the official Wordpress documentation if needed.*
+> *Please refer to the [Customizer Objects](https://developer.wordpress.org/themes/customize-api/customizer-objects/) section of the official Wordpress documentation if needed.*

 ##### Controls linked to the css